soswav/bigrat/readme.md

 uh, here's a shortcut if you use linux: `cd ~/ && curl -O https://raw.githubusercontent.com/soswav/bigrat/main/bot.py && nano ~/bot.py`

 github.com/wascertified is the COWOWENR!!!
 PROPS TO EM'! also thanks really much dud!

+note: read the stuff with the "#" on the beginnig as they can be helpful if you're as clueless as me!